NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 ### Hypocycloid

 Create an N-pointed hypocycloid.
-A hypocycloid is defained as the curve traced by a point on the circumference of a circle that is rolling on the interior of another circle.
+A hypocycloid is defined as the curve traced by a point on the circumference of a circle that is rolling on the interior of another circle.
 The distance from the center to the outer cusps are defined by the radius.

 ### Polyfoil